-United Arab Emirates Travel Guide
+United Arab Emirates Luxury Travel

 The United Arab Emirates is a federation of the formerly independent seven sheikdoms of Abu Dhabi, Dubai, Sharjah, Ajman, Fujairah, Ras Al Khaimah and Umm Al Quwain.
 It has a total population of 3.2 million and has an area of about 84,000 square kilometers – three quarters of the population are “foreigners”.
 The country is known for its openness, tolerance and hospitality which attract visitors from all over the world.